Shurayukii/Simplicity/README.md

 * Fixed a bug that could have been avoided if i was not stupid

 # Current BetterDiscord Release: 2.0.0:
-* Rework 2.0, only for me atm it's really hard to make it custom to everyone appeals rn
+* Rework 2.0, only for me atm it's really hard to make it custom to everyones appeals rn

 ## Features
 - [X] Custom Background Images